© cocoparisienne / Pixabay

 Urgent call to accelerate implementation of the Escazú Agreement

-Civil society in the Americas has issued an urgent call to accelerate the implementation of the Plan of Action on Human Rights Defenders, of the Escazú Agreement, adopted five months ago.
-Read the full appeal below.
+Civil society in the Americas has issued an urgent call to accelerate the implementation of the Plan of Action on Human Rights Defenders of the Escazú Agreement, which was adopted five months ago.

 Five months after the commitment established by the States Parties to the Escazú Agreement with the agenda of environmental defenders and with the need to stop the murders of people and groups that defend the environment, water and land in Latin America and the Caribbean, which is recognised as the region with the highest number of deaths worldwide; we, the individuals and organisations that make up the Public Working Group on Environmental Defenders, make an urgent call to decision makers to accelerate the establishment and implementation of the Action Plan on Human Rights Defenders in Environmental Matters, approved at the Third Conference of the Parties (COP3) of the Escazú Agreement held in Chile in April 2024.